spectrocloud/librarium/content/docs/04-clusters.md

 * Cluster events are retained for the last 1000 events.

-* Due to Palette's reconciliation logic, intermittent errors appear in the event stream. <br /><br /> As an example, errors might show up in the event stream regarding being unable to reach the node after launching a node.
+* Due to the Palette reconciliation logic, intermittent errors appear in the event stream. <br /><br /> As an example, errors might show up in the event stream regarding being unable to reach the node after launching a node.
 However, the errors clear up once the node comes up.
 <br />
 <br />
   Error messages that persist over a long time or errors indicating issues with underlying infrastructure are an indication of a real problem.